New Mexico State Alzheimer’s Plan Overview

 Support Caregivers Through a Dementia Care Specialist Program

 Dementia can cause unique challenges — both for people living with the condition and their caregivers.
 Individuals diagnosed or caring for someone living with Alzheimer’s have to navigate a complex network of resources and benefits to meet their care needs.
-With over 45,000 New Mexicans living with Alzheimer’s and over 65,000 unpaid caregivers, New Mexico needs a stronger infrastructure for providing accessible support to individuals living with dementia and their caregivers.
-The Alzheimer’s Association is urging state legislators to appropriate $1 million to establish a statewide Dementia Care Specialists Program.
-This program will be administered through New Mexico’s Area Agencies on Aging and will bring dementia-specific expertise to local communities.
+With over 46,000 New Mexicans living with Alzheimer’s and over 67,000 unpaid caregivers, New Mexico needs a stronger infrastructure for providing accessible support to these individuals.
+The Alzheimer’s Association is urging state legislators to appropriate $1 million to establish a statewide Dementia Care Specialists Program to bring dementia-specific expertise to local communities.
 Dementia care specialists will focus on providing caregiver support and community education, increasing awareness, and building partnerships with local health care providers and practitioners.

 New Mexico State Advocacy Day

-Join advocates from across New Mexico on Wednesday, February 5, 2025 to turn the Roundhouse purple for State Advocacy Day!
+Join advocates from across New Mexico to turn the Roundhouse purple for State Advocacy Day!
 Advocates will come together, hear from state legislators and meet with them personally to urge support for our policy priorities.
 We’ll provide all the tools and materials you need to effectively engage with your state legislators.

 Sign Up to Learn About Advocacy Opportunities in New Mexico